lyrixx/blog.lyrixx.info/_carew/posts/2013-02-07-what-is-look-like-my-sismo-config.md

 ---
 layout: post
-title:  What is look like my Sismo Config
+title:  What my sismo configuration looks like?
 ---

 [Sismo](http://sismo.sensiolabs.org/) is a Continuous Testing Server written in